RangerRick/git-cookbook/src/breakfast/ac-frozen-buttermilk-biscuits.md

 # Frozen Buttermilk Biscuits

-source: Christensen, Ashley; Goalen, Kaitlyn.
-It's Always Freezer Season (p.
-57).
-Clarkson Potter/Ten Speed.
-Kindle Edition.
+source: [It's Always Freezer Season](https://ac-restaurants.myshopify.com/products/its-always-freezer-season-cookbook) (p.
+57, Kindle edition).
+Christensen, Ashley; Goalen, Kaitlyn.

 Biscuits are one of those rare things that actually improve when frozen (pie dough and cookie dough also fall into this category).
 It’s likely about the butter.